Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ![image](Images/AAL.png)

-To ingest the logs from the virtual machines to the sentinel-integrated workspace, Window Security Event solution is installed from Content hub.
+To ingest logs from the virtual machines to the sentinel-integrated workspace, Window Security Event solution is installed from Content hub.

 ![image](Images/WSE.png)